 The defendant may also consider taking a plea bargain to evade having a lot of offences on their records.
 This is attributed to the fact that being convicted of some crimes may lead to some professional licenses being forfeited.
 Similarly, people convicted of felonies cannot own firearms, vote, or in certain court proceedings not allowed to testify as witnesses.
 Employers may also reduce to hire such people in the future.
 These and several other reasons makes plea bargaining an acceptable choice by defendants.

 The defense on the other hand, will have very little work to do, and also monetary advantage when there is a successful plea bargain.
 The prosecutor therefore, gets a conviction and in this regard, may make alterations to the case in whatever way they see fit.
-Similarly, prosecutors are concerned with their congested calenders which mean that they are overworked and may need to work extra hours if the cases are to continue.
-They therefore, opt for plea bargaining to ease the work and get their calendars free (Johnson, 2003).
+Similarly, prosecutors are concerned with their congested calendars which mean that they are overworked and may need to work extra hours if the cases are to continue.
+They therefore, opt for plea bargaining to ease the work and get their calendars free.

 Disadvantages of Plea Bargaining

 There has been a rise in issues involving the rights of defendants, especially in the United States where plea bargaining has been in operation for a considerable amount of time.
 Arguments have been made about the defendant having a right to be tried by a jury.
 Plea bargaining skeptics have similarly argued that the system of criminal justice had become too soft on law breakers through the pleas which allow a lighter sentence in return for a guilty plea.
 Similarly, as soon as a defendant signs an agreement for the plea bargain and accepts the terms for pleading guilty, there is no other opportunity to appeal at any stage during the period of the trial.
 This therefore leads to a denial of justice for both the offender and the victim if there maybe.